Saturn: The Ringed Giant

 urban environment, very high level of light pollution

-Although the sky was clear, this night was not ideal for planetary observations.
-Atmospheric turbulence caused by mixing air masses of different temperatures—and thus varying densities and refractive indices—resulted in a shimmering image through the telescope, making it difficult to observe fine details.
+Although the sky was clear, the night was not ideal for planetary observations.
+Atmospheric turbulence caused by the mixing of air masses with different temperatures, and therefore varying densities and refractive indices, produced a shimmering image in the telescope, making it difficult to observe fine details.
 This effect is illustrated in the video below:

-Despite these conditions, useful data could still be captured.
-A several-minute video recorded using a camera attached to the telescope was broken down into individual frames and analyzed using the software AutoStakkert.
+Despite these conditions, it was still possible to capture useful data.
+A several-minute video recorded with a camera attached to the telescope was divided into individual frames and analyzed using the software AutoStakkert.
 This process revealed some of Saturn’s natural satellites orbiting beyond the visible rings (Photo 1).

-With over 80 moons varying in size and characteristics, Saturn’s satellite system is both extensive and diverse.
-However, most are small celestial bodies that are difficult to observe using common equipment.
-The photograph captures several of the largest and most interesting natural satellites of the sixth planet: Titan, Iapetus, Rhea, and Tethys.
+With more than 80 moons varying in size and characteristics, Saturn’s satellite system is both extensive and diverse.
+However, most of them are small celestial bodies that are difficult to observe with standard amateur equipment.
+The photograph shows several of the largest and most interesting natural satellites of the sixth planet: Titan, Iapetus, Rhea, and Tethys.

 Titan, Saturn’s largest moon, has a diameter of 5,150 kilometers (3,200 miles), making it larger than Mercury.
-Its most notable feature is its dense atmosphere, composed mainly of nitrogen.
+Its most notable feature is its dense atmosphere, composed primarily of nitrogen.
 Surface pressure on Titan exceeds that of Earth.
-Interestingly, the moon has lakes and rivers of methane and ethane, which resemble Earth’s bodies of water—except they contain hydrocarbons instead of water.
-Titan’s surface is diverse, featuring dunes, hills, and plains.
+Interestingly, the moon has lakes and rivers of methane and ethane that resemble Earth’s bodies of water, although they contain hydrocarbons instead of water.
+Titan’s surface is varied, with dunes, hills, and broad plains.

-Rhea, the second-largest moon, has a diameter of about 1,530 kilometers (950 miles) and is covered in water ice and craters.
+Rhea, the second-largest moon, has a diameter of about 1,530 kilometers (950 miles) and is covered with water ice and craters.
 In 2010, a thin atmosphere composed of oxygen and carbon dioxide was discovered around Rhea.
-Although extremely tenuous, its presence surprised scientists, hinting at intriguing chemical processes.
+Although extremely tenuous, its presence surprised scientists and hinted at intriguing chemical processes.

 Iapetus, the third-largest moon, measures approximately 1,470 kilometers (910 miles) in diameter.
-Its unique appearance stems from two contrasting hemispheres—one is bright and icy, while the other is dark, coated with material likely originating from Phoebe’s ring (composed of debris from Saturn’s moon Phoebe).
-Additionally, Iapetus features a prominent equatorial ridge, contributing to its distinctive appearance.
+Its unique appearance comes from two contrasting hemispheres: one bright and icy, the other dark and coated with material likely originating from Phoebe’s ring, which consists of debris from Saturn’s moon Phoebe.
+Iapetus also has a prominent equatorial ridge that contributes to its distinctive appearance.

 Tethys, the fifth-largest moon, has a diameter of about 1,060 kilometers (660 miles) and is composed mainly of water ice.
 Its surface is marked by the massive Odysseus crater and the vast canyon known as Ithaca Chasma, which stretches roughly 2,000 kilometers (1,240 miles).